vitiral/simple-quality/purpose.md

 things in the past.
 As your project adapts and changes (and it will), so should your purpose documentation.

-Open up a text file called "README.md" in you favorite text editor.
-This uses the [markdown format](1), a simple format that is worth learning, but easy to read/copy without knowing.
-Here is my purpose section:
+Open up your README.md in your favorite plain-text editor and write out the following by hand (don't copy paste):

 ```
 ## Purpose: